 Think Past the Door

 Your bed frame, tables, and bookshelves have a lot of sharp edges and corners that could potentially scratch the walls of your brand new apartment.
-You’ll end up having to pay for all those nicks and scratches later, so it’s better to prevent this from happening in the first place.
+You’ll end up having to repair or pay for all those nicks and scratches later, so it’s better to prevent this from happening in the first place.

-Wrap any edges, feet, or corners in a blanket or some bubble wrap to protect both your furniture and the surfaces of your apartment.
+Wrap any edges, feet, or corners in a blanket or some bubble wrap to protect both your furniture and the surfaces of your new apartment.

 I hope you take my unfortunate moving experiences, as well as these tips and tricks, into consideration when you’re moving into your new apartment.
 If you properly prepare, moving large furniture doesn’t have to be a hassle.